savitha14june/blog/README.md

 # blog
-Personal blog website
-This is a personal blog website created to demonstrate hands-on experience with ReactJS and Bootstrap.
+Personal blog website - created to demonstrate hands-on experience with ReactJS and Bootstrap.
 The project serves as a practical application of core React concepts, component-based architecture, and responsive web design principles.

 # Technologies Used
 ReactJS: A JavaScript library for building user interfaces.
 This project focuses on using functional components and hooks to manage state and lifecycle.